 During the preparation of its 2019 and 2020 financial statements, Cenntro's management identified a material weakness in its internal control over financial reporting.
 Specifically, Cenntro did not historically have adequate accounting staff generally in its finance and accounting department, particularly with respect to (i) the preparation of financial statements prepared in accordance with U.S. GAAP and the inclusion of proper disclosures in the related footnotes, and (ii) the design, documentation and implementation of internal controls surrounding risk management and financial reporting processes.
-During the preparation of the Company's consolidated and combined financial statements for the year ended December 31, 2021, management reassessed the Company's internal control over financial reporting.
-Although controls and supervision over risk management and financial reporting processes have improved, management has concluded that the Company continues to have this material weakness in its internal control over financial reporting.
+During the preparation of the Company's consolidated and combined financial statements for the year ended December 31, 2021, management reassessed the Company's internal control over financial reporting processes have improved, management has concluded that the Company continues to have this material weakness in its internal control over financial reporting.